FlausenImKopf/FlausenImKopf/README.md

 I'm an elementary–school-teacher-turned-software-engineer.

-- Just graduated from a bootcamp by [@CodingBootcampsEurope](https://github.com/coding-bootcamps-eu)
+- taught myself some python a while back and got fascinated by microcontrollers
-- Excited about learning HTML, CSS, JS, Vue.js and more to be able to build beautiful, functional and inclusive websites
+- did a bootcamp by [@CodingBootcampsEurope](https://github.com/coding-bootcamps-eu) and learned to love web dev and the frontend
-- I'm looking forward to starting as a junior developer in Augsburg, Germany after I complete the bootcamp.
-Preferably in an office or hybrid, so I can learn faster and have more of an impact on the projects I'm going to be contributing to.
+- now about to study technical computer science in Augsburg

 Let's connect on LinkedIn: https://www.linkedin.com/in/johanna-meichelboeck/